-Prerequisite: CS 1302.
+Prerequisite: CS 1302 with a grade of "C" or better.
 Trees, graphs, and other forms of data structures and their implementations.
 Emphasizing abstract data types; static memory allocation vs. dynamic storage allocation; searching, hashing, and sorting methods; algorithm analysis.

 CS 3520 Algorithms